 You may be aware that gum disease is a chronic condition affecting the gums, but did you know that gum disease is also linked to systemic health complications?
 Bacteria and inflammation in the mouth have been shown to contribute to systemic inflammatory conditions like diabetes, cardiovascular disease, respiratory disease, dementia, obesity, and even some cancers.
-Our team of medical and dental professionals understands this oral-systemic connection, assess your risk factors for gum disease, and provides integrated treatment that considers the health of your entire body as it relates to the health of your mouth.
+Our team of medical and dental professionals understands this oral-systemic connection, assesses your risk factors for gum disease, and provides an integrated treatment that considers the health of your entire body as it relates to the health of your mouth.
 Through patient education, accurate diagnosis, and personalized treatment, our experienced team can improve your overall health by restoring your oral health.

 Symptoms of Gum Disease